gazebosim/gz-sim/tutorials/global_illumination.md

 ## About global illumination

 Global illumination (GI) techniques account for illumination from indirect light reflections.
-When GI is enabled, objects not only receive direct light from light sources, but also from indirect light bouncing off of other surfaces, ensuring nice reflections and soft shadows.
+When GI is enabled, objects not only receive direct light from light sources, but also from indirect light bouncing off of other surfaces, ensuring nice reflections and a more natural appearance.

 Gazebo supports two GI methods through the Ogre2 rendering engine, Voxel Cone Tracing (VCT) and Cascaded Image Voxel Cone Tracing (CI VCT).